Hussain-Naik/PP1-Masjid-E-Rizwan/README.md

     - Solved by removing width on logo and setting hr background color to fill remaining navigation

 - Redirect not working on response page
-    - Solved by adding full file page to github pages deployment url.
+    - Solved by adding index file path to url.

 ### Unsolved Bugs